So Here’s What I’ve Been Thinking…

 This post is the latest in the “Secret History Series.”
 They’ll make much more sense if you watch the video or read some of the earlier posts for context.
 See the Secret History bibliography for sources and supplemental reading.

-This is the first of two posts about the rise of “risk capital” and how it came to be associated with what became Silicon Valley.
+This is the first of a few posts about the rise of “risk capital” and how it came to be associated with what became Silicon Valley.

 ———————–